Gozo Feast in Summer after sunset with church and festive lights and traditional ornaments festi ghawdex 2026

 Note:

-Gozo Feast programmes 2026 can change due to weather or local scheduling.
-For the most accurate updates, check official Visit Gozo information and local parish notices close to your travel dates.
+The Gozo Feast programmes 2026 can change due to weather or local scheduling.
+For the most accurate updates, check official Visit Gozo information and local parish notices for Festi Ghwadex 2026 close to your travel dates.

 References: